fspaolo/mywebsite/pages/research/index.md

 # Research Projects

 I study how human activities impact our ocean and the Earth's climate.
-I use machine learning algorithms to analyze petabytes of data from satellite constellations (imagery, altimetry, AIS) and search for patterns of change in the physical world.
+I develop machine learning algorithms to analyze petabytes of data from satellite constellations (imagery, altimetry, AIS) and search for patterns of change in the physical world.
 I am a strong advocate of open source and open data!

 <br/>